hypo69/hypo/docs/gemini/consultant/ru/endpoints/advertisement/facebook/scenarios/post_event.md

     return True

 def post_time(d: Driver, time:str) -> bool:
-    """ Sends the time of event.
+    """ Sends the time of the event.

     Args:
-        d (Driver): The driver instance used for interacting with the webpage. time (str): The time of the event.
+        d (Driver): The driver instance used for interacting with the webpage. time (str): The time of the event to be posted.

     Returns:
         bool: `True` if the time was sent successfully, otherwise `False`.